-The Michael Penston Prize for the best doctoral thesis in astronomy or astrophysics is awarded annually.
+The Michael Penston Prize for the best doctoral thesis in astronomy or astrophysics (including astrochemistry, astrobiology and exoplanets) is awarded annually.
 The winner will receive a cash prize of £1,000 and an invitation to present the results of their thesis at an Ordinary (A&G) Meeting of the RAS.
 The prize is named after Michael Penston (1943-90).
 A separate Keith Runcorn Prize is awarded for theses in geophysics (including planetary science).

-Nominees are not required to be Fellows of the RAS, however the nomination has to be submitted by a Fellow.
+Nominees are not required to be Fellows of the RAS.

 To be eligible, the thesis must have been: